Welcome

 Distribution of Deeley Foundation Scholarship Awards By Geographic Area

-Although our scholarship recipients are free to attend any college of their choosing, they generally attend colleges and universities up and down the east coast.
-The map below shows the geographic location of the colleges and universities that our recipients have attended:
+Our scholarship recipients are free to attend any college, and they generally attend colleges and universities up and down the East Coast.
+The map below shows the geographic location of the colleges and universities that our recipients have attended.

 Additional Support From The Thomas and Elsie Deeley Foundation

-We are very proud of our voluntary mentoring program with former scholarship recipients.
+We are especially proud of our voluntary mentoring program with former scholarship recipients.
 This program matches all new scholarship recipients with former recipients who either have the same major or have attended the same college or university.
-Almost half of our scholarship recipients have either served or are serving as mentors and are helping us to “pay it forward”.
+Almost half of our scholarship recipients have either served or are serving as mentors and are helping us to “pay it forward” to subsequent scholarship recipients.

 These past recipients are engaged in a wide range of careers and activities, and we can call upon this unique network to offer mentoring and guidance to current scholarship students.
-Every previous scholarship recipient we have asked to serve as a mentor for a new scholarship recipient has gladly agreed to do so!
+Every previous scholarship recipient we have asked to serve as a mentor has gladly agreed to do so!

-Channel 8 WTNH in New Haven broadcast an interview with one of our recent scholarship recipients, Marcus Concepcion, who will be attending Worcester Polytechnic Institute.
-Marcus speaks about his relationship with his mentor, Brian Luis, and his own plans for serving as a mentor in the future.
+Channel 8 WTNH in New Haven broadcast an interview with one of our recent scholarship recipients, Marcus Concepcion, who is attending Worcester Polytechnic Institute.
+Marcus speaks about his relationship with his mentor, Brian Luis, and his plans for serving as a mentor in the future.

 You can view the interview by clicking on the arrow in the middle of the picture.